Mallows Bay–Potomac River National Marine Sanctuary: Description

 The Mallows Bay–Potomac River National Marine Sanctuary is located in an 18 sqmi portion of the Potomac River in Charles County, Maryland.
 It lies off the Nanjemoy Peninsula, about 40 mi south of Washington, D.C.

-The sanctuary stretches from the Charles Country shoreline on the eastern side of the river to the border between Maryland and Virginia on the western side.
+The sanctuary stretches from the Charles County shoreline on the eastern side of the river to the border between Maryland and Virginia on the western side.
 The sanctuary's eastern boundary starts at a point just north of Sandy Point in Charles County and follows the Maryland shoreline of the Potomac River south around Mallows Bay, Blue Banks, and Wades Bay, cutting across the mouths of creeks and streams until it reaches a point just south of Smith Point.
 From there, the sanctuary's southern boundary crosses the Potomac River to the west in a straight line until it reaches a point just north of the mouth of Aquia Creek in Stafford County, Virginia, near Brent Point.
 The western boundary of the sanctuary approximates the border between the Commonwealth of Virginia and the State of Maryland along the western side of the Potomac River, continuing to the north and cutting across the mouths of streams and creeks until it reaches a point north of Tank Creek.
 The sanctuary's northern boundary then runs east across the Potomac River in a straight line until it intersects with the Maryland shoreline just north of Sandy Point.
 The Maryland-Virginia border, which also serves as both the boundary between Charles County and Virginia's Stafford County and the western boundary of the sanctuary, is demarcated by the mean low tide mark on the Virginia shoreline, placing nearly the entire river in Maryland and the entire sanctuary in Maryland waters in Charles County.

 Public access to the sanctuary is primarily through Mallows Bay Park, a Charles County park adjacent to the sanctuary which offers direct access to the river, including Mallows Bay.
 Access is also possible from the Maryland shoreline via Smallwood State Park.
 Because the sanctuary's western boundary runs along the Virginia shoreline, visitors to Widewater State Park in Stafford County, Virginia, have easy access to the western edge of the sanctuary's Potomac River waters.

-Mallows Bay was listed in the National Register of Historic Places on April 24, 2015, and the National Trust for Historic Preservation lists the area as a "National Treasure."
+Mallows Bay was listed in the National Register of Historic Places on April 24, 2015, and the National Trust for Historic Preservation lists the area as a "National Treasure".
 The sanctuary is a part of the Southern Maryland National Heritage Area, and it lies along the Chesapeake Trail.